So you’re wondering about the Airedale Terrier Temperament?

 With regard to family members,

-YES, the Airedale is very friendly with members of their family, or others that they interact with often.?
+The Airedales are very friendly with members of their family, or others that they interact with often.

 With that being said, this friendliness may not extend to strangers and other pets.